Wind Turbine Maintenance: The Definitive Guide

 The most common wind turbine maintenance issues have to do with damage to blades, gearboxes and generators.
 One issue in any component of a wind turbine can cause a domino effect that completely stops energy production, which is also referred to as an unscheduled stoppage.

-In order to avoid these issues, wind turbine technicians and field service technicians use preventative maintenance to prevent potential issues through regular inspections.
+To avoid these issues, wind turbine technicians and field service technicians use preventative maintenance to avoid potential issues through regular inspections.
 These inspections include cleaning, visual inspections of parts (like the bearings and rotor), function tests and more.

 Wind Turbine Maintenance Checklist